AbeEgbezien06/Biometric-security-project-CYB-302-/README.md

-CLAHE (Contrast Limited Adaptive Histogram Equalization) — enhances ridge contrast Binary Thresholding — isolates the fingerprint ridge structure Hamming distance — used to score how closely two fingerprints match
+CLAHE (Contrast Limited Adaptive Histogram Equalization) — enhances ridge contrast Binary Thresholding — isolates the fingerprint ridge structure Hamming distance — used to score how closely two fingerprints match To improve on the face-only (unimodal) system, we added a second biometric: fingerprint matching, then combined both for stronger security.

 Combining the two systems:
 Since face scores (Euclidean distance) and fingerprint scores (Hamming distance) use different scales, both are converted to a common scale using Min-Max Normalization.